 The focus of the environment theme is to seek methodological innovations that can transform our understanding and management of the natural environment.
 This is a major cross-disciplinary challenge requiring a close collaboration between environmental scientists, computer sciences, statisticians, social scientists, and many others.

 Data science then has the potential to offer a rich mix of analysis techniques to make sense of the data and hence to inform environmental management strategies and policies.
-This builds on real areas of strength at Lancaster, across the environmental sciences (for example in modelling and in managing uncertainty), in underlying distributed computer systems architectures, in areas of theory including extreme value theory, changepoint analysis, machine learning and decision making.
-Building on this, our goal is to establish DSI@Lancaster as the world leader in data science for the environment.
+This builds on real areas of strength at Lancaster, across the environmental sciences (for example in modelling and in managing uncertainty), an underlying distributed computer systems architectures, in areas of theory including extreme value theory, changepoint analysis, machine learning and decision making.
+Building on this, our goal is to establish the Data Science Institute as the world leader in data science for the environment.